Internal Linking: Best Practices for SEO with Real Life Examples

 “A 2015 study of log data found that “in the English Wikipedia, of all the 800,000 links added … in February 2015, the majority (66%) were not clicked even a single time in March 2015, and among the rest, most links were clicked only very rarely”, and that “simply adding more links does not increase the overall number of clicks taken from a page.
 Instead, links compete with each other for user attention.”

-To me, 34% of links out of 800,000 getting clicked is alot.
+To me, 34% of links out of 800,000 getting clicked is a lot.
 However, the point is well taken, overlinking will basically mean that some of your links will never get clicked.
-So, you don't want to overdue it…but if you want more pageviews internal links are clearly a tool you can use.
+So, you don't want to overdue it…but if you want more pageviews internal links (and running an internal link audit) are clearly a tool you can use.

 Lower Bounce rate?